svenauhagen/paypal-plus-plugin/readme.txt

 6. The PayPal Plus form when paying upon invoice.

 == Changelog ==

+= 2.1.0 =
+- Fix: Invalid PaymentId when executing the payment
+- Fix: PayPalObjects.com not allowed because of CSP rules
+- Fix: PayPal Plus is loading for a customer when an order was created by the merchant
+- Fix: Express Checkout disappears after switching shipping methods
+- Add: Cancel Url and WooCommerce Germanized Integration
+- Add: Introduce filter `paypalplus.use_legacy_custom_patch_data` to allow third party developers to get back the custom data object which include order_key and order_id

 = 2.0.4 =
 - Fix: Compatibility with WooCommerce Admin plugin